nhalfi/data-512/data-512-a1/README.md

-## This folder contains materials for Assignment one of DATA 512.
+## This folder contains materials for Assignment One of DATA 512.

 ### Description
 In this assignment, I queried Wikipedia's Legacy Pagecount API and the current Pageview API to to examine monthly traffic patterns across desktop and mobile users from January 2008 through August 2020.
-The raw data file in this folder containing monthly traffic (en-wikipedia_traffic_200712-202008.csv) contains the consolidated output from both APIs.
+The raw data file in this folder contains monthly traffic (en-wikipedia_traffic_200712-202008.csv) and reflects the consolidated output from both APIs.

 The following is a description of the available fields: